Holland Park is honored to be a part of Greenville Area Interfaith Hospitality Network (GAIHN)

 What is HPC's role in this program?

 Holland Park volunteers provide donations of specific non-perishable food and/or monetary donations.
 Each week several volunteers bag food supplies for the weekend and transport them to Mauldin Middle School.
 We have committed to 25 bags each weekend.
 A list of food items that are needed can be found in the HPC foyer along with containers to drop off the food items.
-Jane Lewis is the HPC coordinator.
+Linda Lunsford is the HPC coordinator.

 Loaves & Fishes

 We are partnering with Loaves & Fishes which is the organization that sponsors Mission Backpack in the Greenville area.
 They provided the inofrmation to support the program and helped us coordinate with Mauldin Middle School.

 Released-Time Christian Education

 Holland Park participates in the Relased-Time Christian Education program by hosting classes once a week September through March.
 We are honored to partner with Christian Learning Centers to reach out to students at Mauldin Middle to share God's Word and encourage students to meet God daily through Bible study and prayer in hopes they will develop a personal relationship with Jesus Christ, mature in the unity of the faith, and become committed church members in their local church.
 Brandon Mays is the coordinator for Holland Park.
 For more information on the Released-Time program click on left image to connect to the Chrisitan Learning Centers of Greenville website.